odpi/egeria-docs/site/docs/types/4/0463-Engine-Actions.md

 # 0463 Engine Actions

-An [Engine action](/concepts/engine-action) describes some processing that is part of the governance of an organization's asset or the metadata that describes them.
+An [Engine action](/concepts/engine-action) describes some processing that is part of the governance of an organization's assets or the metadata that describes them.

 ![UML](0463-Engine-Actions.svg)